 The academy should be informed of any planned absence in advance, this includes unavoidable medical appointments during the school day.

-Links to other policies
+Links to other policies that can be found on our website

-- 1. NGA Safeguarding Policy

-- 2. NGA Behaviour Policy

-- 3. Working together to improve school attendance (DfE)

-- 4. Children Missing Education (CME)
+- 1. NGA Site Specific Safeguarding Policy - 2.
+NGA Behaviour & Attitudes Policy - 3.
+DfE Working together to improve school attendance document - 4.
+DfE Children Missing in Education document (CME)